Parenting and attachment style

 Ambivalent-insecure attachment becomes anxious-preoccupied parenting

 If you had a parent who was unreliable for your own needs, and you often found yourself having to tend to theirs, this carries over into your relationship with your own kids.
 You may unwittingly seek emotional gratification from your children—a burden too heavy for them to bear (the same one you were given)—and cause them to become clingy and demanding.
+Find here how to start a franchise cleaning business.
 Adults with this attachment style must mature by finding love and fulfillment in adult relationships and be hypervigilant about responding appropriately to children, giving them time and attention and presence.

 Avoidant-insecure attachment becomes avoidant-dismissive parenting

 If you grew up with an emotionally distant mom and you developed fierce independence, you may have a tendency to keep your own children at bay at encourage them to fend for themselves more often than not.
+Here you can find help when you need premium senior care in Los Angeles.
 To be emotionally involved with your children, it’s important to continue looking inward and connecting with your own feelings, growing and developing yourself so you can be available for your kids.
 It may be new for you to ask them questions like, “How do you feel about that?” or “How does that make you feel?” or “When he did that to you, how did it make you feel?”

 Disorganized-insecure attachment style becomes disorganized attachment parenting